David Frum

-David Jeffrey Frum (/frʌm/; born June 30, 1960) is a Canadian-American political commentator and a former speechwriter for President George W. Bush, who is currently a senior editor at The Atlantic as well as an MSNBC contributor.
-In 2003, Frum authored the first book about Bush's presidency written by a former member of the administration.
+David Jeffrey Frum (/frʌm/; born 30 June 1960) is a Canadian-American political commentator and a former speechwriter for President George W. Bush.
+He is a senior editor at The Atlantic.

+In 2003 Frum authored the first book about Bush's presidency written by a former member of the administration.
 He has taken credit for the famous phrase "axis of evil" in Bush's 2002 State of the Union address.
+He is considered a voice in the neoconservative movement.

 Frum formerly served on the board of directors of the Republican Jewish Coalition, the British think tank Policy Exchange, the anti-drug policy group Smart Approaches to Marijuana, and as vice chairman and an associate fellow of the R Street Institute.

-Frum is the son of Canadian journalist Barbara Frum.